m-rosinsky/m-rosinsky.github.io/c-programming/src/chapter_2/Installation.md

 ## MacOS Installation

-We'll use the macOS package manager, _homebrew_ to install our C compiler.
+We'll use the macOS package manager, _homebrew_, to install our C compiler.

 To check if you have homebrew installed, open a terminal session and run: